 WHERE ARE YOU LOCATED?

-We are located INSIDE the James Bay Community Project.
+ESQUIMALT: We are located INSIDE the Esquimalt Recreation Centre.
 Just come in the front door and walk past the centre's recpetion and head toward the back exit looking out on the field.
 We are across the hall from the daycare and near the pool.
 We might be just finishing up with a client but have a seat and we will be right out.
-We are just down the street from Red Barn Market and Discovery Coffee.

 WHAT SHOULD I BRING?